Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Discussion

 \section{Discussion}

 We have studied local thresholding procedures for segmenting sequences of independent random variables subject to change-points in the mean.
-For subsets of intervals $(i,k)$ a statistic $Z_{i,j,k}$ for $i < j < k$ is studied to see if there is evidence of a change-point at $j$, by comparing values of the statistic with a threshold designed to control the probability of a false positive error.
-Our pseudo-sequential procedure, leaves $i$ fixed at 0 or at the most recently discovered candidate change-point, then sequentially with respect to $k$ examines $\max_{i < j < k} Z_{i,j,k}$ until it exceeds a suitable threshold.
-The statistic based on (\ref{LR}) has better false positive control, although it requires a relatively large threshold, and hence loses some power compared to the pseudo-sequential version.
+The local likelihood ratio statistic, LLR, considers for local subsets of intervals $(i,k)$ the log likelihood ratio statistic $Z_{i,j,k}$ for detecting a change-point at $j$, which is compared to a threshold designed to control the probability of a false positive error.
+The pseudo-sequential procedure SLLR leaves $i$ fixed at 0 or at the most recently discovered candidate change-point, then sequentially with respect to $k$ examines $\max_{i < j < k} Z_{i,j,k}$ until it exceeds a suitable threshold.
+The statistic LLR has better false positive control, although it requires a relatively large threshold, and hence loses some power compared to SLLR, especially when the number of change-points is large.